Apple Spice Muffins

 To test for doneness, insert a toothpick into the center of a muffin.
 If it comes out clean or with just a few moist crumbs clinging to it, the muffins are ready.
 Be cautious not to over bake, as this can lead to dry muffins.

-Other Muffin Recipes To Try
+More Delicious Muffin Recipes To Try

 If you loved this recipe let me know!
 Also, follow me on Instagram & Pinterest for even more fun recipes to make you feel good from the inside out.
 Thanks for being here.